 Visitor parking spaces are provided for anyone visiting Penn State York.
 These parking spaces are located on the south side of the Main Classroom Building (map designation Lot A).
 Visitors must obtain a temporary parking permit from the department or person they are visiting, and the permit must be displayed on the front dash of their vehicle.
 At no time will an enrolled student at Penn State York be considered a visitor.
-However, students may use the 15 minute parking spaces while making brief visits to campus.
-Two parking spaces for the Admissions Office are located on Irving Road (map designation area C).
-These spaces are for persons visiting the Admissions Office, and are not to be used for student parking.
-These parking spaces will be closely monitored for violations.
-Any unauthorized vehicles parked in these spaces will be ticketed, booted, and/or towed at the owner's expense.
+However, students may use the 15-minute parking spaces while making brief visits to campus.
+Two parking spaces for the admissions office are located on in front of the John J. Romano Administration Building (Romano) (map designation area C).
+These spaces are for persons visiting the admissions office, and are not to be used for student parking.
+Any unauthorized vehicles parked in these spaces will be ticketed.

-There are several spaces in the student parking lot designated for motorcycles.
+There are spaces in the student parking lot designated for motorcycles.
 Any motor vehicles (other than motorcycles) found in these spaces will be ticketed.
-Two spaces beside the ISTC building have been reserved for Bookstore parking only.
-Parking in these spaces are for Bookstore patrons only (No Student Parking).
+Two spaces beside the M.S.
+Grumbacher Information Sciences and Technology Center (Grumbacher) have been reserved for Bookstore parking only.
+Parking in these spaces are for bookstore patrons only (No Student Parking).